comeara/pillar/README.md

     -- down:

 The Pillar command line interface expects to find migrations in conf/pillar/migrations unless overriden by the -d command-line option.

 #### Configuration

 Pillar uses the [Typesafe Config][typesafeconfig] library for configuration.
-The Pillar command-line interface expects to find an application.conf file in
-./conf or ./src/main/resources.
-Given an data store called faker, the application.conf might look like the following:
+The Pillar command-line interface expects to find an application.conf file in ./conf or ./src/main/resources.
+Given a data store called faker, the application.conf might look like the following:

     pillar.faker {
         development {